 In case of a multi-user environment, the integrator needs to balance flexibility and ease of installation with security.
-OpenSF uses the "executions" folder to run simulations, which by default is under E2E_HOME.
+OpenSF uses the workspace to store data and to run simulations.
 This means that a user of the integrator should have writing permits at least to the "executions" folder in order to use it.
 Hence, one of the following options may be chosen: